 Describe Your Family (Learn English With Africa, November 2020)

-English Vocabulary for Describing People: Lesson 1-Describe Yourself in Simple Terms (with tested examples!)
+English Vocabulary for Describing People: Lesson 1-DESCRIBE YOURSELF in Simple Terms (with tested examples!)

 Learn how to DESCRIBE YOURSELF in simple terms.
 Detailed examples and vocabulary charts are provided as well.